JoshuaBoothby/react-styling-review/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+- the Bootstrap nav component i used is in the header component section

+- the Bootstrap card is imported into the main

+- the hover effect on the footer is activated by hovering over it

+- the hover effect on the card is activated by pressing the button on the card